mochman/MMM-Nest/README.md

 ## Getting the Nest Token
 Run getToken.sh.
 This will walk you through getting a token to allow this module to get data from your Nest.
 It requires you to set up a Nest Developer Account.

+## Known Issues
+This module has only been tested with houses with one Nest Thermostat.
+It doesn't work with "family accounts" and I don't know how it will act with multiple thermostats on the same account.
+If you have a family account, make sure you get the PIN with your master account's login.

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: